 If you have an immediate need for a loved one who has died, you can make cremation arrangements with us at Eirene.
 We operate province-wide in Nova Scotia.
 Our offices are at 31 Esquire Ln, Bedford, Nova Scotia, B4A 0K1 but you can make arrangements online.

 The cremation process begins with the reporting of the death to appropriate authorities.
 Afterward, your loved one can be released into the care of the funeral home.
 After the body arrives, it will be sheltered in the facility until the necessary paperwork is completed.
 For an unexpected death, contact 911.
-If death occurs at home, under palliative care, or an expected death, contact the deceased person's doctor or healthcare professional.
+If death occurs at home, under palliative care, or if death is expected, contact the deceased person's doctor or healthcare professional.
 More about this below.

 There are three documents required before a cremation can occur in Nova Scotia.